keras-team/keras-io/examples/generative/md/pixelcnn.md

 probability distribution of later elements.
 In the following example, images are generated in this fashion, pixel-by-pixel, via a masked convolution kernel that only looks at data from previously generated pixels (origin at the top left) to generate later pixels.
-During inference, the output of the network is used as a probability ditribution from which new pixel values are sampled to generate a new image (here, with MNIST, the pixels values are either black or white).
+During inference, the output of the network is used as a probability distribution from which new pixel values are sampled to generate a new image (here, with MNIST, the pixels values are either black or white).